 Relief washed over me, and I bent over and cried.
 Jennifer did, too.

 Soon, I got it together, gave Collin a high-five, and calmed my breathing while I accompanied that four-footed, exhausted one back home.

 Have you ever dropped the ball?

-Have you ever messed up or made a quick determination that led to such unfavorable consequences that you’ve regretted your actions for a very long time?
+Have you ever messed up or made a quick determination that led to such unfavorable consequences that you’ve regretted your actions?

-I have on many different occasions and times, and certainly in much more substantial and major ways in comparison to that day.
+I have on many different occasions and times, and certainly in much more substantial ways in comparison to that day.

-That day, I was spared an awful outcome, but it could’ve ended differently.
+That day, fortunately, I was spared an awful outcome, but it could’ve ended differently.

 I’m so grateful it didn’t.

 We all have moments in our lives we wish we could take back.